 $$$ – Apple iPad Mini ~ $367

-If you’re married to a tech guy, you understand the love affair they have with Apple products.
+If you’re married to a tech guy, you understand the love affair people have with Apple products.
 So sleek and sexy.
 The iPad is actually a powerful computer in a mini-sized package.
 There isn’t much you can’t do with it.
 But seriously, kids don’t need an iPad of their own.
 Get an iPad for you, then share it with them for travel.
 And be sure to protect it with a case!!

 Cheap, cute, and kids love them; these panda headphones make a great first pair.